GrizzHacks/Beginners-Portal/Pokedex/README.md

 - Its Habitat
 - Its Evolutions

-This data gives us the different attributes we want to include in our class!
-In fact, it can also help us come up with variable names for that information!
+This data gives us the different attributes we want to include in our class.
+In fact, it can also help us come up with variable names for the information!

 Choose 5 of the items given above to use as attributes within our class, and try to come up with a variable name to represent the data it will hold.
 I'll be using: